Author: Julie Skolnik

 The average lifespan of a person with Severe Autism is 39.5 years.
 This shocking number is directly impacted by the excessive number of people with Severe Autism who die each year due to homicide.
 They are killed by their parents, family members, other caretakers, or by police.
 Severly autistic people are murdered by guns, beatings, intentional poisoning, neglect, starvation, and in some cases ignorance.

 Public speaking is a great strength of mine and I will surely need it while promoting a book that will evoke passionate emotions.
-I am one mother not to be messed with.
+No person alive today can say, “Frankly, I don’t give a damn!” more forcefully than this mother.

 About the Author